EURO GOVT-Investors scoop up Bunds after strong sell-off

-LONDON, Jan 7 (Reuters) - German Bunds edged up on Monday, with a plunge to one-month lows last week prompting investors to buy back the cheapened paper, although further falls were expected after a raft of forecast-beating U.S. data.
+LONDON, Jan 7 (Reuters) - Investors snapped up German Bunds on Monday, after the euro zone's lowest-risk debt plunged to one-month lows last week, even though further falls were expected after a raft of forecast-beating U.S. data.

 Bund futures fell by almost three points last week to their lowest in a month at 142.52.
-On Monday, at the start of the first full week of trading of 2013, they were 28 ticks higher at 143.03.
+On Monday, at the start of the first full week of trading of 2013, they rebounded and were last 30 ticks higher at 143.05.